webplatform/docs/css/properties/border-top-color/index.md

 |CSS object model property=borderTopColor
 |CSS percentages=N/A
 |Values={{CSS Property Value
+|Data Type=color
+|Description=The computed value of the ‘color’ property.
+This value can be a basic color keyword, such as red or lavenderblush, a numerical value, an RGB or RGBA value, or an HSL or HSLA value.
+For more information, see [[css/properties/border-top-color#Usage|Usage]].
+}}{{CSS Property Value
 |Data Type=inherit
 |Description=currentColor, the color value inherited from parent object.
 }}{{CSS Property Value